8 steps to a perfect rehearsal:

 Take notes after your rehearse a scene, and if you have any questions that aren’t urgent, consider asking them by email or at a later date, to save time.
 Full day rehearsals are exhausting for the directing team.
 You can make their life easier (and therefore keep them from getting too grumpy) by doing several things.

-• If you have to leave the rehearsal for any reason, make sure someone knows before you go.
+- If you have to leave the rehearsal for any reason, make sure someone knows (ideally the production manager) before you go.

 8. Before you leave